-You will often see a number that usually ranges from 600 to 800 when looking at down jackets.
-This is a rating of the fill power, which measures the loft of the down and its insulating properties.
-The higher the fill power, the more air pockets in the down and the warmer it will be for its weight.
+Down fill power is a measure of the loft or ‘fluffiness’ of the down and its insulating properties.
+The higher the fill power, the more air pockets in the down and the more insulating the jacket will be for its weight.

 |400 - 450||Medium|

 |550 - 650||Very Good|

 Fill power is calculated in laboratory conditions and is measured in cubic inches per ounce.
 To test fill power an ounce of down is compressed by a weight in a glass cylinder.
 It’s ability to bounce back and ‘loft’ is calculated as the fill power.
 Fill power is also an indication of the quality of the down used.
 The better the quality of down the higher the fill power.
 As less down is required to provide the same amount of warmth, jackets with a higher fill power tend to be lighter and more compressible.
 Fill power ranges from 400 to 900.
 For down outerwear ratings will generally fall between 500 and 800.

 Down vs Synthetic Insulation

 |Lightweight- better warmth to weight ratio||Takes a long time to dry out when wet|